 • Getting Started

-Once your new or existing GitHub organization is connected to the JHU Enterprise, you (the owner) have full control over your organization, and are able to:
+Once your new or existing GitHub organization is connected to the JHU Campus enterprise account, you (the owner) have full control over your organization, and are able to:

 • Create new repositories within your GitHub organization